You Really Got Me: Background

 Ray, initially planning for the song to be a "more laid-back number", later played the chords of the song to brother Dave Davies, the Kinks' lead guitarist.
 However, upon hearing the track, Dave decided that the riff would be much more powerful on a guitar.
 Ray said of the track's change to a guitar-centred track, "I wanted it to be a jazz-type tune, because that's what I liked at the time.
 It's written originally around a sax line ...
 Dave ended up playing the sax line in fuzz guitar and it took the song a step further."
-The band then began to perform the new track in some of their live shows, where it was well received.
+The band began performing the new track in some of their live shows, where it was well received.

 In 1998, Ray said, "I'd written 'You Really Got Me' as tribute to all those great blues people I love: Lead Belly and Big Bill Broonzy."
 Dave cited Gerry Mulligan as an inspiration, saying, "Ray was a great fan of Gerry Mulligan, who was in [the Jazz on a Summer's Day movie], and as he sat at the piano at home, he sort of messed around in a vein similar to Mulligan and came up with this figure based on a 12-bar blues".
 Dave has also said that song had been inspired by Jimmy Giuffre's song "The Train and the River".
 According to the band's manager, Larry Page, the song's characteristic riff came about while working out the chords of the Kingsmen's "Louie Louie".
 Lyrically, the song was said to be influenced by an encounter with one of the band's "first serious female fans".

 Recording

-The song was recorded by the Kinks at least twice in the summer of 1964.
+The Kinks recorded "You Really Got Me" at least twice in mid-1964, likely around June 14 and July 12.
 The band's demo was in a "bluesy" style, while a full studio version recorded in June was slower and less emphatic than the final single.
 Shel Talmy had, according to Davies, covered the track in reverb, all but burying the lead guitar.
 The band wanted to rerecord the song, but their record company Pye refused to fund another session on the grounds that the band's first two singles had failed to chart.
 Ray Davies, however, threatened that he would refuse to perform or promote the single unless it was re-recorded.
 Manager Larry Page also refused to publish the original recording.
 When Pye stood its ground, the band's own management broke the stalemate by funding the session themselves.
 Ray Davies' adamant attitude on behalf of the career-making song effectively established him as the leader and chief songwriter of the Kinks.
 Davies later said, "I was floundering around trying to find an identity.
 It was in 1964 that I managed to do that, to be able to justify myself and say, 'I exist, I'm here.'
 I was literally born when that song hit."